Gislebertus

-Gislebertus, Giselbertus or Ghiselbertus, sometimes "of Autun" (flourished in the 12th century), was a French Romanesque sculptor, whose decoration (about 1120–1135) of the Cathedral of Saint Lazare at Autun, France – consisting of numerous doorways, tympanums and capitals – represents some of the most original work of the period.
+Gislebertus of Autun (also Giselbertus or Ghiselbertus; Gislebert fl.
+1115–1135), was a French Romanesque sculptor, whose decoration (about 1120–35) of the Cathedral of Saint Lazare at Autun, France – consisting of numerous doorways, tympanums and capitals – represents some of the most original work of the period.

 Life

 Gislebertus first worked at Cluny, most likely as a chief assistant to the master of Cluny in 1115.
 His work reflects many of the biblical scenes as depicted in the bible, capturing their raw emotions.
 Gislebertus was taught about Jesus's compassion, and how he was loving and caring, this reflects in some of his art works around the cathedral.
 Originally the cathedral was created as a hospital for lepers, which were seen as diseased and almost forsaken in a sense.
 The reliefs at the front of the cathedral reflect imagery which would be appealing to the lepers, giving them hope.
 He contributed to the decorations the Abbey of Cluny.

 After concluding his training at Cluny he set off to Vézelay, where he created the tympanum above the portico.
 His sculpture is expressive and imaginative: from the terrifying Last Judgment which depicts Jesus's return to Earth, judging all souls (dead and alive) on whether or not they spend eternity in heaven or hell.
 (West Tympanum), with its strikingly elongated figures, to the Eve (North Portal), the first large-scale nude in European art since antiquity and a model of sinuous grace.
 His influence can be traced to other French church sculpture, and his techniques helped pave the way for the Gothic style.